The Guide to Water Off Grid: Off Grid Water Systems & Plumbing Compared

 Rainwater Harvesting System

 rainwater harvesting system captures, diverts, and stores rainwater from rooftops.
-In other words, rainwater harvesting systems use the surface area of your roof like a giant funnel that collects every drop of rainwater that falls on it.
+In other words, rainwater harvesting systems use the surface area of your roof like a giant funnel that collects every drop of rainwater that falls on it, perfect even for in the city to water your small home garden

 Pros: